protofire/eth-cli/README.md

 [![dependencies Status](https://david-dm.org/protofire/eth-cli/status.svg)](https://david-dm.org/protofire/eth-cli)
 [![devDependencies Status](https://david-dm.org/protofire/eth-cli/dev-status.svg)](https://david-dm.org/protofire/eth-cli?type=dev)

-A collection of CLI tools to help with ethereum learning and development.
+CLI swiss knife for Ethereum developers.

 ## What is this

-`eth-cli` is a collection of commands that can help you while you develop dapps for Ethereum (or if you are just learning about it).
+`eth-cli` is a collection of commands that can help you develop dapps for Ethereum (or if you are just learning about it).
 Check the [Examples](#examples) section or the [list of commands](#commands) to find out what you can do with it.